The Well-tempered Clavier

 Listen to the Aria on a harpsichord tuned with Werckmeister III meantone temperament.

-At the same epoch (1730), French musician François Couperin composed Les Ombres Errantes for which our tonal analysis suggests a Rameau en sib temperament:
+In the same period (1730), the French musician François Couperin composed Les Ombres Errantes, for which our tonal analysis suggests a Rameau en sib temperament:

 François Couperin’s “Les Ombres Errantes” interpreted by the Bol Processor + Csound